binarycamper/ft_transcendence/README.md

 ```
 - Every User Input should use dto!!
 Form Validation.

-- implement Button in Dashboard to navigation to user/friendlist

 (frontend)
 -handle errors correctly when receiving response..., backend response error gets sended but frontend dont care, see inspect network